 It is the flexibility to select and style the different feature classes in different ways that makes the vector format of OS VectorMap District such a versatile contextual mapping product.
-It can be styled in an almost infinite variety of ways to best provide a geographic context to the customer's overlay information.
+It can be flexibly styled in a wide variety of ways to best provide a geographic context to the customer's overlay information.

-The raster version is ready-styled and this style is fixed within the limitations of the image viewing software.
+The raster version is ready-styled as backdrop and full colour and these styles are fixed within the limitations of the image viewing software.

-Below is an example of the raster style.
-The full graphic legend is at chapter 2 in the technical specification.
+Below is an example of both the raster styles.
+The full graphic legends are in chapter 2 in the technical specification.